 Hollywood and Vine has a large selection of breakfast options and the food is pretty good.
 Besides Princess Sofia and Doc McStuffins, both Jake and the Neverland Pirates and Handy Mandy come to your table.
 This is a must character meal for anyone with Disney Jr. fans.

-Tips for princesses at Hollywood Studios
+Tips to meet the Disney princesses at Hollywood Studios

 - If you visit the Animation Courtyard, make sure you don’t plan on visiting Sofia near the time of the Disney Jr. performance.
 She goes inside during the show.